Our Great Ocean Blue

 Connect To Our Oceans

-Students of The Second Degree of The Radiance Technique® can direct energy to Earth’s oceans.
-You can also take the time to direct to specific oceanic mammals and creatures – there are many to choose from.
-How about starfish, seahorses, whales, deep ocean creatures that don’t see the light because they live so far down in the ocean’s depths?
+In our awareness, we reflect on our deep connection to salt water, all the way down to our own bodies which are filled with saline water.
+We can take the time to learn more about specific oceanic mammals and creatures – there are many to choose from.
+How about starfish, seahorses, or the different types of whales?
+Or what about those deep ocean creatures that don’t see the light because they live so far down in the ocean’s depths?

 Celebrate Our Oceans